Documentary

 A zine dedicated to my favourite designer Simone Rocha, it includes interviews with herself, historian and lecturer of British fashion Veronica Isaac, English professor Leya Landau, celebrity stylist Zadrian Smith, photographer Jacob Lillis and the director of Hauser & Wirth gallery Aileen Corkery.
 I enjoyed investigating the relationship between the brand's identity and 19th century romanticism, ancient Chinese motifs and Irish Gothic literature (Carmilla by Sheridan Le Fanu, 1872).
 Articles are accompanied by an ensemble of primary and secondary photographs and collaged with drawings by the aesthete illustrator Aubrey Beardsley; highlighting the label's Victorian undertones.

 A zine inspired by horror films.
-Imagined as the 7th issue in a series of annual journals, this edition uses a mixture of secondary fashion imagery, symbols and film stills to illustrate the haunting themes in cult classics' Rosemary's Baby, Suspiria, The Other Lamb, Midsommar and Hereditary
+Imagined as the 7th issue in a series of annual journals, this edition uses a mixture of secondary fashion imagery, symbols and film stills to illustrate the haunting themes in cult classics' Rosemary's Baby, Suspiria, The Other Lamb, Midsommar and Hereditary.

 Portraits